MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 ### Protect nonidentity based secrets

-Application secrets like preshared keys should be considered as vulnerable points in the system.
+Application secrets like preshared keys should be considered vulnerable points in the system.
 In the two-way communication, if the provider or consumer is compromised, significant security risks can be introduced.
 Those keys can also be burdensome because they introduce operational processes.

 **When you can, avoid using secrets** and consider using identity-based authentication for user access to the application itself, not just to its resources.